NickLikesPHP/CodeIgniter4-Plus-Bootstrap-Starter-Files/README.md

     public $helpers = ['html_title'];
 ## The Rest Of It
-Copy the file into your `app` folder into the respective directorys.
+Copy the file into your `app` and `public` folders into the respective directorys.
 ## Extra - View Example

     public function index(): string {